 To clarify: this is not my personal blog.
 This is the blog for Occupy Santa Barbara if that was unclear.

-Anonymous asked: Also, you mention this is your personal blog with your personal opinions.
+Anonymous said: Also, you mention this is your personal blog with your personal opinions.
 If that is the case, then you aren't in solidarity with the rest of the movement and should change the name of your Tumblr.

 If you’re unhappy with the way the admins and I run the blog simply dont look at it.
 I say it’s my opinion because I do not want to misrepresent the movement or make it seem like I am a spokesperson.
 I simply post what I think is relevant.